 OpenType Application and System Support

-As OpenType® fonts are a relatively new font format, they are not always backwards-compatible with older operating systems.
+As OpenType® fonts are not always backwards-compatible with older operating systems.
 Major OS and application developers (Apple, Adobe and Microsoft) have made noteable attempts to accomodate users of older applications and operating systems.
 However, since their software was developed before the advent of OpenType, the available support is limited.

 OpenType TT: OpenType TT fonts are backwards-compatible with Windows TrueType fonts, and basic Roman support is available anywhere Windows TrueType fonts are supported: Microsoft Windows 95/98/ME/NT 4.0/2000/XP and MacOS X. OpenType TT fonts are not supported in any of the MacOS Classic environments (8.x-9.x).